In a world where virtually anyone can start a business at the touch of their fingers, it becomes difficult to stand out amongst the crowd.

 Content should be created based around what people want to find.
 In order to determine what keywords can best help you develop your content, research is important.

-Here are 3 core elements of keyword research.
+There are three core elements of keyword research.

 The value your resource provides has to exceed the others to rank higher in search.